-Here’s what you need to know about tax on Turo and Getaround income.
+Here’s what you need to know about Getaround and Turo taxes.

 Tax Tips for Turo, Getaround, and Car Sharing

 While everyone’s personal tax situation is different, you should be aware of the fact that you may be able to deduct expenses related to renting your car on Getaround or Turo if the IRS treats your income as if you own small business.
 These deductions are reported on Schedule C, which is a form that is added on to your regular Form 1040 that you file every year.

 In order to claim these deductions, you will need to track all of your car expenses, including business mileage.
 Make sure that you also keep all of the receipts related to the car that you rent with Getaround or Turo.
 We recommend using an app such as Hurdlr, to simplify tracking miles and expenses in a centralized location.

 It’s also important to note that you may not be eligible for every deduction related to your Getaround or Turo rental activities.
 Make sure you consult a tax professional for further guidance.